Understanding Regenerative Medical Products: A Simple Guide

 Stem Cells

-- Mesenchymal Stem Cells (MSCs): These cells can help reduce swelling and repair damage.
+Stem cells help facilitate healing and repair tissue damage.

 – Bone marrow (from inside your bones)